openedx/edx-documentation/en_us/install_operations/source/ecommerce/install_ecommerce.rst

    that you just created.
 #.
 Select **Save**.

-.. _Configure a Site, Partner, and SiteConfiguration:
+.. _Configure a Site Partner and Site Configuration:

 *************************************************
 Configure a Site, Partner, and Site Configuration
 *************************************************

 To finish creating and configuring your OIDC client, you must configure a partner, site, and site configuration for the E-Commerce service to use.
 The site that you configure is the default site that the E-Commerce service adds when you run migrations.
 You must update this default site to match the domain that you will use to access the E-Commerce service.
 You must also set up a site configuration that contains an ``oauth_settings`` JSON field that stores your OIDC client's settings, as follows.

 .. list-table::
    :widths: 25 60 20